Arcada-Cloud-Native/beanProductTeam2/README.md

 # Routes

 The route has the implementations of POST that contains the constant from our model, which can be saved on a database such as Azure and potentially AWS.
-You can of course also GET the data that has been saved on your database with out API.
+You can of course also GET the data that has been saved on your database with our API.

 /hats
 * GET - Returns a list of all hats